TheDjentleman/TheDjentleman.github.io/_posts/2018-1-23-derusting-and-rusting.md

 ---
 layout: post
-title: Programming Journey 2018 - Derusting some Java and rusting some Rust
+title: Derusting some Java and rusting some Rust
 github_comments_issueid: "2"
 ---